 The same goes for tasers, large knives, and brass knuckles.
 If you really need to travel with a self-defense spray, you can pack one four-ounce container in your checked luggage, but it must have a safety mechanism to prevent accidental discharge.
 Remember, these items, by their very nature, could cause harm, so they’re best transported in your checked bags.

-- Sporting Goods and athletic equipment
+• Sporting goods and athletic equipment

-When it comes to sporting equipment, the rules for carry-ons are pretty straightforward.
 Most of the bigger items, like baseball bats, ski poles, golf clubs, pool cues, and similar equipment, are a no-go in your carry-on because they could potentially be used as weapons.
 This means they need to be checked in.

 But it’s not all off-limits.
 You can pack smaller sports items like roller skates, rollerblades, fishing poles, and tennis rackets in your carry-on.
 Ice skates are also allowed, although this sometimes depends on the discretion of the airport security agent.
 A good tip is to pack them in shoe travel bags as an extra precaution, according to Travelpro.

-- Large quantities of alcohol (more than 3.4 ounces)
+• Large quantities of alcohol (more than 3.4 ounces)

 You can’t bring beverages with over 70% alcohol content, like grain alcohol or 151 proof rum, in your carry-on or checked baggage.
 However, you can pack up to five liters of adult beverages (between 24% and 70% alcohol) in your checked luggage, as long as they’re in unopened retail packaging.
-Just be mindful of the 3.4-ounce rule for your carry-on.

-- Guns and Firearms
+• Guns and firearms

-When it comes to firearms and similar items, there are clear restrictions.
 You can’t carry on or check items like flares, gun powder, and percussion caps.
 Firearms, BB guns, paintball guns, pellet guns, starter pistols, and replicas are check-only items.
 For your safety and others’, they must be unloaded, well-packaged, and declared at check-in.

 The TSA specifies that firearms must be in a locked hard-sided container in your checked baggage.
 For ammunition, it should be securely packed in boxes or other packaging designed for ammo.
 Always check with your airline for any specific rules, limitations, or fees related to checking firearms.

-- Chemicals
+• Chemicals

-- Flammable items
+• Flammable items

 Flammable items are another category where the rules are quite strict.
 This includes aerosol cans (except for limited quantities of personal care items that are 3.4 ounces or less), butane, fuels, gasoline, gas torches, lighter fluid, strike-anywhere matches, flammable paints, turpentine, paint thinner, and various types of lighters, like arc, plasma, electronic, and E-lighters.
 Also, replicas of incendiaries are not permitted.